Plain English

 VIX (Volatility Index)

-The VIX is a number that measures how much investors expect the stock market to bounce around in the near future—basical…
+The VIX is a number that measures how much fear or uncertainty exists in the stock market right now.
+Think of it as the …

 Yield Curve

-A yield curve is a graph showing the interest rates (or "yields") that the U.S. government pays on its bonds across diff…
+A yield curve is a graph showing the interest rates (or 'yields') the government pays on bonds of different time lengths…

 Options & derivatives